null

 Property dimensions

-Enter values and click Estimate Cost.
-We’ll use your calculated cooling BTU.
+Enter your rates and hours, then click Estimate Energy Cost.
+We’ll use your calculated cooling BTU and SEER2.

 Maintenance & Care — keep your system efficient